dodydestriady/ms-product-service/README.md

 - Caching: Product reads are cached in Redis and invalidated on updates.
 - The service uses TypeORM migrations to manage schema changes.

-Caching is implemented with Redis, and product data is automatically invalidated when changes occur.

-Events are published to RabbitMQ whenever a product is created, allowing other microservices to react.

-Author

-Created by Dody Des – Software Engineer